 Why?
 The reason is that we defined elements as “Optional areas” after they already existed in team member instances.
 Projects heading and Project lists didn’t have the corresponding ids and Pinegrow could not correctly match the elements.
 The update assumed that those areas are not present in instances, and since they are optional, it didn’t add them to the instances.

-In this situation – when we make elements that already exist in instances optional – we check “Ignore on update” on “Define optional area” action and then run the update.
+In this situation – when we make elements that already exist in instances optional – we have to check “Restore on update” on the “Optional” action of the original component and then run the update.
 Optional elements will not be removed in existing instances.

-After the update is done and optional areas are marked in existing components we uncheck the “Ignore on update” checkbox, update components and start using optional areas.
+After the update is done and optional areas are marked in existing components we uncheck the “Restore on update” checkbox, update components and start using optional areas.
+Pinegrow will automatically add the correct field ids.

-Above step is not necessary if elements that are marked as optional don’t yet exist in component instances.
+These step are not necessary if elements that are marked as optional don’t yet exist in component instances.

 Now we can delete optional elements from component instances.
 Updating the components will not add removed elements back.